An AI Co-Data-Scientist for Prioritizing Candidate Biomarkers from Wearable Sensor Data: An AI Co-Data-Scientist for Candidate Biomarker Prioritization from Wearable Sensors

 Autonomous AI systems operating in biomedical research face inherent risks of hallucination, spurious discovery, and unverified reporting~\citep{tang2025risks, luo2025more, cornelio2025need, zhu2025safescientist}.
-CoDaS addresses these through two complementary mechanisms: a multi-stage statistical validation battery that every candidate must pass, and a deterministic reporting framework that prevents LLM-generated prose from diverging from empirical results.
+CoDaS addresses these through two complementary mechanisms: a multi-stage statistical internal validation battery that every candidate must pass, and a deterministic reporting framework that reduces LLM-generated prose from diverging from empirical results.

-\paragraph{Validation battery: four dimensions, eleven checks.} Every candidate biomarker that passes the statistical filtering stage must survive a validation battery organized around four complementary dimensions: replication, stability, robustness, and discriminative power, operationalized via 11 checks executed in a deterministic subprocess isolated from the language model agents.
+\paragraph{Internal Validation battery: four dimensions, eleven checks.} Every candidate biomarker that passes the statistical filtering stage must survive an internal validation battery organized around four complementary dimensions: replication, stability, robustness, and discriminative power, operationalized via 11 checks executed in a deterministic subprocess isolated from the language model agents.
 None of these checks were preregistered; they are components of the pipeline design, not a prespecified analysis plan.
-The checks are not independent tests; several share underlying data (e.g., replication and bootstrap both operate on the same sample; subgroup consistency and causal robustness both use demographic variables), and should be interpreted as a structured post-hoc audit rather than 11 orthogonal significance tests.
+The checks are not independent tests; several share underlying data (e.g., replication and bootstrap both operate on the same sample; subgroup consistency and robustness both use demographic variables), and should be interpreted as a structured post-hoc audit rather than 11 orthogonal significance tests.
 All results from this battery are hypothesis-generating and do not replace prospective external validation.